oukene/smartthings_customize/README.md

         command: setCoolingSetpoint
         attribute: coolingSetpoint

+# Enter the information of the select item to be added.
+You must enter the command entry for your SmartThings device and specify the properties that are changed by the command.
+selects:
+  - capability: airConditionerFanMode
+    component: main
+    options:
+      attribute: supportedAcFanModes
+    commands:
+      - name: "set fan mode"
+        command: setFanMode
+        attribute: fanMode
+  - capability: airConditionerMode
+    component: main
+    options:
+      attribute: supportedAcModes
+    commands:
+      - name: "set ac mode"
+        command: setAirConditionerMode
+        attribute: airConditionerMode

 # Device id of SmartThings to add.
 If not added here, it will not be added as a device
 allow_devices:
   - b065a858-1927-fd98-a374-7fc1498e8c76